AMC Entertainment Holdings Inc. (AMC) Stock: What the Analysts are Saying

 AMC’s Market Performance

-AMC Entertainment Holdings Inc. (AMC) has seen a -3.27% fall in stock performance for the week, with a 1.21% gain in the past month and a -4.01% plunge in the past quarter.
-The volatility ratio for the week is 4.00%, and the volatility levels for the past 30 days are at 5.65% for AMC.
-The simple moving average for the past 20 days is -6.51% for AMC’s stock, with a -24.35% simple moving average for the past 200 days.
+AMC Entertainment Holdings Inc. (AMC) has seen a -3.87% fall in stock performance for the week, with a -4.80% decline in the past month and a -21.30% plunge in the past quarter.
+The volatility ratio for the week is 4.01%, and the volatility levels for the past 30 days are at 5.49% for AMC.
+The simple moving average for the past 20 days is -8.94% for AMC’s stock, with a -25.08% simple moving average for the past 200 days.

-Volatility was left at 5.65%, however, over the last 30 days, the volatility rate increased by 4.00%, as shares surge +0.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.97% lower at present.
+Volatility was left at 5.49%, however, over the last 30 days, the volatility rate increased by 4.01%, as shares sank -5.39% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +5.82% upper at present.

 Insider Trading